Thermodynamic limit of Nekrasov partition function for 5-brane web with O5-plane: Comparison of the Seiberg-Witten curves with and without -plane

-The SW curve for the 5d $\mathcal{N}=1$ pure $SU(2)$ gauge theory with discrete theta angle 0 has been studied in various literatures including \cite{Nekrasov:1996cz, Lawrence:1997jr, Brandhuber:1997ua, Aharony:1997bh}.
-In order for this Appendix to be self-contained, we review this SW curve based on the 5-brane web diagrams without O5-plane in Figure \ref{fig:5branepureSU2} and the prepotential obtained from it.
-Analogous to \eqref{eq:SW-general}, the SW curve is given by the polynomial
+The Seiberg-Witten curve for the 5d $\mathcal{N}=1$ pure $SU(2)$ gauge theory with discrete theta angle 0 has been studied in various literatures including \cite{Nekrasov:1996cz, Lawrence:1997jr, Brandhuber:1997ua, Aharony:1997bh}.
+In order for this Appendix to be self-contained, we review this Seiberg-Witten curve based on the 5-brane web diagrams without $O5$-plane in Figure \ref{fig:5branepureSU2} and the prepotential obtained from it.
+Analogous to \eqref{eq:SW-general}, the Seiberg-Witten curve is given by the polynomial

 where $(m,n)$ represents the integer coordinates for the dots and the sum is over all the dots included in the dual graph in Figure \ref{fig:5branepureSU2dual}.
 The central dot corresponds to $C_{1,0}$.